JunNishimura/Goit/README.md

 # Goit - Git made by Golang

 ## 📖 Overview
-Goit is version control tool just like Git made by Golang.
+Goit is a version control tool just like Git made by Golang.

 ## 💻 Installation
 ### Homebrew Tap